 - Interpretive work; Students will give an oral interpretation of another poet's work.

-In both cases, students must submit the poem they will read (no more than one) to the LHSP office by March 20, 2017.
-On March 28, 7pm, students will perform their work in the evening; a committee of faculty and student judges will rate the students and vote on these two categories.
+In both cases, students must submit the poem they will read (no more than one) to the LHSP office by noon on Monday, March 25, 2019.
+On Thursday, March 28 at 8pm, students will perform; a committee of faculty and student judges will rate the students and vote on these two categories.

 LHSP Alumni Category

 Cash prizes will be awarded (ranging between $100 – $500 per poem).
 All LHSP students are strongly encouraged to submit poems.
-Students must fill out an application, available in the LHSP office.
+Students must fill out an application, available in the LHSP office and online.

 Questions?
 Please contact the LHSP office.